philippgs/uibk_hpc_22/proseminar/08/readme.md

 - What are possible load balancing techniques that could be applied to Exercise 1?
 What are their advantages and disadvantages?
 - Implement at least one load balancing method and evaluate its performance compared to the naive version in Exercise 1.
 Discuss the effects.
+- Insert the improved wall time for 64 cores and a problem size of 3840x2160 into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/1E-9kRGMV8Py1Qp32wuVHs7dWSXIWigBHc3Ba1iTheFc/edit